 A SSN (Social Security Number) or EIN (Employer Identification Number)

 SecureGlobalPaycan’t guarantee any approvals, but it does promise a simple, streamlined application process.
 Merchant accounts are approved within 24 to 48 hours.

-When casino and online gaming businesses apply for merchant accounts, processors and underwriters want to see that they are running legitimate, reputable businesses.
+When casino and online gaming businesses apply for a Merchant Account for a High Risk Gaming Business, processors and underwriters want to see that they are running legitimate, reputable businesses.

 During their review, underwriters look at many factors to ensure credit card processors are not taking on any unnecessary risk.
 Merchants that are considered high risk means processors are taking on a greater potential financial burden.

 A history of high chargeback (credit card transaction disputes) ratios